How Social Networking Software can help in Enterprise Collaboration?

 Usually, this is done through an e-mail with the draft attachment, requesting input from colleagues/team.
 A lot of correspondence then ensues to integrate input/feedback.
 Opposed to this, uploading the file on your enterprise social network and making colleagues’ contributors or editors allows them to update sections as and when required.

 Typically tasks may be assigned by writing to a team member with project specifications and a description of what is expected from him/her with a deadline.
 Enterprise social networks give you the flexibility to create, assign and manage tasks.
 This way tasks are dealt with in prioritized order and any team member can see what you’re working on rather than be at the receiving end of a long thread of e-mails.

 Social Media Content Calendar 2019

-As human beings all of us seek recognition and appreciation for good work done by us.
+As human beings, all of us seek recognition and appreciation for the good work done by us.
 If this comes in the form of a pay hike it makes us feel good but a few words of appreciation make a lot of difference.
 Using a public platform such as a social network to appreciate good work done by a team member helps to build motivation and foster a greater sense of belonging among employees.

 A badge or status update is so much cooler compared to an e-mail with a copy to team members or as a forward that might eventually get lost in the clutter or end up being deleted by many.